Sh1penfire/Endless-Rusting/README.md

 ## Dev Note
 Hi, Sh1penfire here.
 I am not working on Endless Rusting for the current year, as im going to give Mindustry's newest release some time to develop.
 After releasing Endless Rusting's v8 I will be done with any major updates and will focus on maintaining the project instead.
 This update will not be a few pushes, and will be started as soon as I get back to the project.

-A list of things being changed
--Techtree
--Blocks and units
--Items
--Sectors
--Gameplay-affecting mechanics

 Ill most likely come back to Endless Rusting early next year, but until it comes...
 See you then!